Information for NOAA Restoration Center Award Recipients

 The Department of Treasury ASAP system is the most common means by which recipients draw down award funds.
 If not already enrolled, we highly recommend that you enroll in ASAP, as this is the most efficient system to use.
 ASAP allows you to have funding directly transferred from an established ASAP account to your organization’s bank account, generally within one business day.

 If you do not have an ASAP account, please start the enrollment process as soon as possible as there are multiple steps that can take some time to complete and you cannot be paid until you are registered.
-To register for ASAP, follow the instructions found at the DOC ASAP Enrollment Guidance page.
+To register for ASAP, follow the instructions found in the DOC ASAP Enrollment Guidance (PDF, 19 pages).
 Recipients with an ASAP account, who haven’t used ASAP with NOAA before, will still need to follow the initial enrollment steps, to connect your account to NOAA.

-Once your information has been entered into the ASAP system, the Point of Contact that you designate will receive a username and password (by mail), along with instructions on how to complete the enrollment process.
+Once your information has been entered into the ASAP system, the Point of Contact that you designate will receive a username and password (in separate emails), along with instructions on how to complete the enrollment process.
 If you need help with enrollment, please contact the ASAP Help Desk (855-868-0151) or Darius Porter at NOAA (301-628-1321 or email@example.com).

 You should withdraw funds from ASAP to pay for project related expenses when you need the funds.
 Funds may be drawn down before you need to make a payment, but advances not disbursed in a timely manner should be returned to the ASAP account.
 For more information about ASAP and allowable uses of funds, please review guidance on the ASAP website and 2 CFR 200.
 Award funds can generally only be used for activities which occur during the award period (special cases can be discussed with your Federal Program Officer).
 You have 90 days after your award expires to access your ASAP account and draw down remaining funds needed to pay for activities completed during the award period.